The fundamentals of digitalization

 Hidden champion of digitalization

-Our EMD Performance Materials business is one of the leading suppliers of specialty chemicals for the electronics industry.
+Our EMD Electronics business is one of the leading suppliers of specialty chemicals for the electronics industry.
 We work with the world's largest technology companies because our electronic chemicals are the foundation for the development of new generations of semiconductors and displays.
-With the successful acquisition and integration of Versum Materials, we have once again significantly expanded our EMD Performance Materials portfolio.
+With the successful acquisition and integration of Versum Materials, we have once again significantly expanded our EMD Electronics portfolio.

 The manufacturing process for semiconductor devices, for example, is complex and involves numerous steps, including doping, patterning, deposition, planarization, etching, cleaning, and packaging of the integrated circuits.
 Each of these process steps requires specialty chemicals, such as high-performance dielectrics, materials for selective atomic layer deposition or photoresists.